Mount Sinai climb- the challenge of the mountain

 • Mount Sinai is a year-round tourist attraction, but the best time to visit is during the cooler months from October to April to avoid the scorching desert heat.
 For overnight treks, it is a year round destination.

-• The trek to the summit typically takes around 2-3 hours, and there are options for both guided tours and independent hikes for travelers of varying fitness levels.
+• The trek to the summit typically takes around 2-3 hours, and there are options for both guided tours and independent hikes for travellers of varying fitness levels.

 • For those interested in experiencing the mountain's spiritual significance, there are often organized pilgrimages and religious tours led by local guides.